IES-Org/ies-top/README.md

 > **This repository is private and governed by the IES InnerSource Licence – Version 1.0.**
 > It is intended solely for collaboration among Domain Working Group teams and authorised suppliers.
+> It is not open source and must not be disclosed, redistributed, or published externally.

 ---